tiptoppress/category-posts-widget/readme.txt

 == Changelog ==
 = 4.1.8
+* Add option to choose allowed HTML in the excerpt
 * Add Jetpack 'Sharing - Show buttons on posts' support
+* Fixed division by zero bug (for small uploaded images).

 = 4.1.7 - April 14th 2016 =
 * Fixed division by zero bug.